actris/actris-api-docs/README.md

 # Repository for the ACTRIS API documentation
-We will fill this in during the workshop in Helsinki
+Examples and documentation are now in the /docs folder.